eed3si9n/herding-cats/docs/04/a.md

 #### The Semigroup Laws

-The associativity is the only law for `Semigroup`.
+Associativity is the only law for `Semigroup`.

 - associativity `(x |+| y) |+| z = x |+| (y |+| z)`

-Here's how we can check the Semigroup laws from REPL.
+Here's how we can check the Semigroup laws from the REPL.
 Review [Checking laws with discipline][clwd] for the details:

 ```scala